sioiokwong/apps/composting/ABOUT.md

 Also in 2013, the Campus Compost Collective (now called the Compost Bucket Program) began.
 To participate, faculty, staff, and students living on-campus receive an air-tight one-gallon bucket.
 They discard food scraps in the bucket and bring their filled buckets to a convenient drop-off location each week.
 That first year, over 1,780 pounds of food scraps were collected from the 76 students who participated.
 Annually this program collects between 4 and 6,000 pounds of organic waste.

-Our project makes a real-world impact in addressing the challenge by diverting 20% of all waste at our Lake Shore Campus from the landfill every year.
+Our project makes a real-world impact by diverting 20% of all waste at our Lake Shore Campus from the landfill every year.

 **Innovation**